Information for prospective students

 How did online teaching work during the previous lockdowns?

 At the start of the pandemic and first lockdown, we built Zoom into our virtual learning package so we could provide a secure platform for live discussions and teaching sessions and personal development groups, supported by access to online learning resources.
 Some students and staff found working online more tiring than face to face so we adjusted the learning sessions to include more breaks and smaller group discussions to try to counteract this.
-We have been able to offer virtually all the teaching contact we would have offered normally.
+We were able to offer virtually all the teaching contact we would have offered normally.
 We believe we have managed to transfer much of the ethos of the Minster and the experiential learning we offer.

 A student commented:“In many ways it was 'as if' we were at the Minster.
 The break out sessions were great.”